ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 * Wildcard matching is effectively a simplified form of regex.
 That is, multiple approaches to matching can match the same filename.

 Symbols by matcher are cumulative.
-This means the symbols from more than one matcher can be applied to compilation for the components of any one test executable.
+This means the symbols from multiple matchers can be applied to all compilation for any single test executable.

 Referencing the example above, here are the extra compilation symbols for a handful of test executables: